Masud Choudhary: Baba Ghulam Shah Badshah University

-Choudhary was the founder Vice-Chancellor of Baba Ghulam Shah Badshah University located in the border district of Rajouri, 150 km from Jammu.
+Choudhary was the founder and Vice-Chancellor of Baba Ghulam Shah Badshah University located in the border district of Rajouri, 150 km from Jammu.
 The university came into existence by an Act of the Jammu and Kashmir Legislative Assembly in 2002.

 In 2012, the university awarded him the honorary degree of Doctor of Letters for his extraordinary contributions to Indian society, especially in the fields of education and social development.
 The Community has celebrated this honour across the State of Jammu and Kashmir.

 Contributions

 Choudhary set up the Gurjar Desh Charitable Trust in Jammu in 1989, a voluntary organization established with the objective of improving the condition of the tribal and marginalised community of Jammu and Kashmir.
 His efforts have won national and international recognition.
 Other aims of this trust are Preservation, documentation and publication of tribal rare unwritten medicinal and other herbal knowledge, documentation of the tribal cultural heritage and suggesting ways and means of preserving and promoting it, making a study of the tribal handicrafts and undertaking measures to revive and boost their handicrafts.
 Making such exercise income-oriented, giving boost to social and cultural activities by organizing cultural meets besides development of tribal arts and artifacts.